-2. In order to be considered these candidatures must be submitted by a member State of the Organization or by a member of the Governing Body.
+2. In order to be considered these candidatures must be submitted by a Member State of the Organization or by a member of the Governing Body.

 3. Each candidate shall annex to their candidature a curriculum vitae and a certificate of good health signed by a recognized medical facility.

-5. All of the documents mentioned in 2, 3 and 4 above shall be submitted by the candidates in English, French and Spanish, with the exception of the certificate of good health that can be submitted in only one of these three languages or accompanied by an authentified translation in one of these languages.
+5. All of the documents mentioned in Rules 2, 3 and 4 above shall be submitted by the candidates in English, French and Spanish, with the exception of the certificate of good health that can be submitted in only one of these three languages or accompanied by an authentified translation in one of these languages.

-6. To be valid, candidatures shall meet the conditions specified in 1, 2, 3 and 5 above.
+6. To be valid, candidatures shall meet the conditions specified in Rules 1, 2, 3 and 5 above.

-7. Candidatures submitted in accordance with the abovementioned conditions shall be distributed together with curricula vitae and statements, in the official languages in which they are submitted, to the members of the Governing Body and to the member States not represented on the Governing Body for information, by the Chairperson as soon as practical after the candidature has been received.
+7. Candidatures submitted in accordance with the above-mentioned conditions shall be distributed together with curricula vitae and statements, in the official languages in which they are submitted, to the members of the Governing Body and to the Member States not represented on the Governing Body for information, by the Chairperson as soon as practical after the candidature has been received.
 Only statements received at the same time as the candidatures shall be receivable and distributed.

-Election procedure12.
-Hearings shall be conducted with the candidates at a private sitting of the Governing Body held prior to the election.
+9. Hearings shall be conducted with the candidates at a private sitting of the Governing Body held prior to the election.
 The order of appearance in the hearings shall be drawn randomly by the Governing Body Chairperson and candidates shall be informed of the date and approximate time of their hearing at least one week prior to the hearing.
 Each candidate shall be heard individually and shall be invited to make a presentation to the Governing Body.
-Following the presentation the candidate shall receive and respond to questions from the Governing Body.
+Following the presentation, the candidate shall receive and respond to questions from the Governing Body.
 The time allocated to candidates for making their presentation and receiving and responding to questions shall be determined by the Officers.
 Equal time will be allocated for all candidates.